-§ 9-320 Settlements Before Record Opens and Testimony Taken
+§ 9-320 Settlements Before Hearing Opens

 A Regional Director's decision to approve a settlement and withdraw a complaint prior to the opening of the hearing is not reviewable by the administrative law judge or the Board.
 The charging party's sole avenue of review in such circumstances is to file an appeal with the General Counsel in Washington, D.C., whose determination is final.
 See NLRB v.
 Food & Commercial Workers Local 23, 484 U.S. 112, 124-126 (1987); and Sections 102.18 and 102.19 of the Board's Rules.
-The same is true if the hearing has opened but no evidence has been introduced.
-See Sheet Metal Workers Local 28 (American Elgen), 306 NLRB 981, 981-982 (1992) (reversing the ALJ and holding that, even if the trial has opened, the General Counsel retains sole, unreviewable authority to withdraw the complaint if no evidence has been introduced and no contention has been made that a legal issue is ripe for adjudication on the parties' pleadings alone).
+The same appears to be true if the hearing has opened but no evidence has been introduced.
+See Sheet Metal Workers Local 28 (American Elgen), 306 NLRB 981, 981-982 (1992) (reversing the ALJ and holding that, even if the trial has opened, the General Counsel retains sole, unreviewable authority to withdraw the complaint if no evidence has been introduced and no contention has been made that a legal issue is ripe for adjudication on the parties' pleadings alone), and other cases discussed in § 3-500, Withdrawal or Dismissal, above.